Travel Mom Shauna returns to the podcast to tell us all about her adventures in Rome and Pompeii, Italy, and Santorini and Athens, Greece, with kids.

 Tell us about your Rome adventures.

 We started in Rome, and that was so much fun.
-I love big cities, and this is a big city.
+I love big cities, and this is one.
 It gave us a chance to walk around.
-And it’s one of those places where anywhere you walk, you’re going to see things around every corner like the Trevi Fountain.
+And it’s one of those places where anywhere you walk, you’re going to see things around every corner, like the Trevi Fountain.
 I think that was probably one of the kids’ favorite things.

 We spent three nights and two full days in Rome.
-On our first day, we walked all over and saw the Trevi Fountain and the Spanish Steps and got some pasta.
-Then the next day, we did the Colosseum and the Forum.
-And the third day, we did a bike tour out to the aqueducts and down the ancient Appian Way, which was cool but very bumpy and muddy, which the kids loved.
+On our first day, we walked all over and saw the Trevi Fountain, the Spanish Steps, and got some pasta.
+The next day, we visited the Colosseum and the Forum.
+And the third day, we did a bike tour out to the aqueducts and down the ancient Appian Way, which was cool but very bumpy and muddy, and the kids loved it.

 Tell us about your Pompeii adventures.

-We took the train down to Naples from Rome and did a day tour in Pompei.
-It wasn’t my favorite tour…a two-hour tour just scratches the surface of what you can see because it’s huge.
+We took the train from Rome to Naples and did a day tour of Pompeii.
+It wasn’t my favorite tour… a two-hour tour just scratches the surface of what you can see, because it’s huge.
 I really wish that we had done it independently without a tour company.

 Tell us about your Santorini, Greece adventures.

-Santorini was really for me as I had never been before and had always wanted to go.
-I didn’t realize how much the kids were going to love it.
+Santorini was really special for me as I had never been there before and had always wanted to go.
+I didn’t realize how much the kids would love it.
 It’s really talked about as a romantic couple’s destination, which it is, but we were there the first week of April in the offseason, and we had a great time.

 We had so much fun exploring.
 We walked up to Fira from our little villa every day.
-The food there was amazing was my favorite food in Greece.
+The food there was amazing, and it was my favorite in Greece.
 There’s a cable car in town that takes you down to the water.

 Then we took a boat out to the caldera (the flooded volcanic crater), which the kids absolutely loved.

 The thing I was most excited about was the ATV tour I found.
-Unfortunately, they called to cancel the day before as someone on their team got COVID.
+Unfortunately, they called to cancel the day before because someone on their team tested positive for COVID.

 Tell us about your Athens, Greece adventures.